Tag Archives: politics

 It was a doubly historic day for Long Island.
 Before Laura Gillen took office, Town of Hempstead hadn’t had a Democratic Supervisor in over a century; plus, Laura Curran is the very first female Nassau County Executive.

-Feature Photo at top: Hempstead, New York, USA.
+Feature Photo (at top): Hempstead, New York, USA.
 January 1, 2018.
 L-R, Hempstead Town Supervisor-Elect LAURA GILLEN, New York State Lt.
 Governor KATHY HOCHUL, and Hempstead Town Clerk-Elect SYLVIA CABANA pose for photo shortly before Lt.
 Gov. and Rep. Kathleen Rice swear-in Gillen, at Hofstra University.

 Town of Hempstead Inaugurations: PHOTO GALLERY